 In exchange for that promise, I didn't go to the press with some volatile charges being made by a guy who said he had photos of the beatings.
 Unfortunately, he may have talked about them too much.
 He showed up at the theater, claiming the prints and negatives had been stolen from his car — while he was in a store, briefly — on his way to deliver them to me.
 It was strange; I had offered to put the stuff in the theater’s safe, because he told me he felt paranoid about it.
 The cat got so scared he left town.

 Leidinger did not make good on his promise.
-Eventually, Richmond's police department held an in-house investigation of its own dirty doings on Franklin St. Not unlike the Brits during The Troubles, the investigators found the department had done nothing wrong.
+Eventually, Richmond's police department held an in-house investigation of its own dirty doings on Franklin St. The investigators found the department had done nothing wrong.

 Trusting Leidinger was a mistake I regret.